zikichombo/website/content/blog/launch.md

 duplex in a way which interacts with codecs, processing, operations and controllers on a variety of common platforms.
-Moreover, not addressing all this with a global eye on composability will inevitably render simplicity unattainable due to dependency and integration overhead.
-We can't do that without projects like Oto and Beep.
+Moreover, not addressing all this with a global eye on composability will inevitably render simplicity _unattainable_ due to dependency and integration overhead.

+We can't have simple composability accross the levels of codecs, I/O and processing _without_ cool projects like Oto and Beep, because we wouldn't have enough working examples to make wise choices about composability without their work.
+But we also cannot rely on these projects to evolve with higher level composability outside of their scope in mind.

 There is a need to address this, and an open source community has the potential to do so in a long lasting reliable way.